 Students may bring lunch or buy it at school.
-A food service menu and prices are provided on the school website, and/or office.
-The price for meals K-12 is \$2.50 per meal.
+A food service menu and prices are provided on the school website and/or in the office.
+The cost for meals K-12 is \$2.50 per meal.

 Lost Library Books